AliNemat/Galaxy_tools/README.md

 4-An XML Galaxy tool for script_manager to plot tag-pileup, heatmap and four-color plot.
 This tools is combined simplified version of script-mamnger.

-5-An XML Galaxy tool for script_manager to plot tag-pileup with options available for smoothing, shifting and changing figure properties
+5-An XML Galaxy tool for script_manager to plot tag-pileup with options available for smoothing, shifting and changing figure properties.

-6-An XML Galaxy tool for script_manager to plot four-color graph with options available for size and color of pixels
+6-An XML Galaxy tool for script_manager to plot four-color graph with options available for size and color of pixels.

-7-An XML Galaxy tool for script_manager to plot heatmap
+7-An XML Galaxy tool for script_manager to plot heatmap with options available for smoothing, shifting and changing figure properties.